tracycaldwell/thinkcspy/_sources/Debugging/Exercises.rst

            What type of error did the above program have?

     #.
-Picture a compass where 0 degrees represents North, 90 degrees represents East, and so on, all the way around to 360 degrees, which is again the same as 0 degrees: true north.

-        The program below envisions the scenario in which a person is facing North (aka 0 degrees) and spins some number of rotations, either clockwise or counter-clockwise (-1 represents a full counter-clockwise spin and 1 represents a full clockwise spin).
-It calculates the direction they end up facing in degrees.
-However, it doesn't work properly.
-Find and fix the error in the program.

-        .. activecode:: lc_ex_1_2

-            spins = input("How many times did you spin?
-(Enter a negative number for counter-clockwise spins) ")

-            degrees = float(spins) * 360

-            print("You are facing", degrees, "degrees relative to north")

-        .. mchoice:: lc_question1_1_2
-           :answer_a: Syntax error
-           :answer_b: Runtime error
-           :answer_c: Semantic error
-           :correct: c
-           :feedback_a: As written, the program is syntactically correct.
-           :feedback_b: As written, there are no runtime errors.
-           :feedback_c: You got it!

-           What type of error did the above program have?

-    #.
 You've written a program to convert degrees Celsius to degrees Fahrenheit.
 The program below makes the conversion in the opposite direction, from Fahrenheit to Celsius.
 However, it doesn't work properly.
 Find and fix the error in the program.